 The customer shall specify the external interfaces of the software, including the static and dynamic aspects, for nominal and degraded modes.

+External interfaces include interfaces with ASIC and FPGA.

 External interface requirements specification [RB, IRD; SRR].

+The customer shall specify the security related aspects of external interfaces of the software.

 System database

 The customer shall specify the content of the system database for the supplier in order to ensure the consistency of common data and to define the allowed operational range of the data.